google-cloudsearch/windows-filesystems-connector/README.md

    [configuration documentation](https://developers.google.com/cloud-search/docs/guides/filesystem-connector#specify-configuration)
    for specifics and for parameter details.

-3. Install the connector

-   To install the connector for testing or production, copy the ZIP file from the target directory to the desired machine and unzip it in the desired directory.

 For further information on configuration and deployment of this connector, see [Deploy the Microsoft Windows File Systems Connector](https://developers.google.com/cloud-search/docs/guides/filesystem-connector).